The Fool (tarot card): History

 In the decks before Waite–Smith, the Fool is almost always unnumbered.
 There are a few exceptions: some old decks (including the 15th-century Sola Busca) labelled the card with a 0, and the 18th-century Belgian decks labelled the Fool as XXII.
 The Fool is almost always completely apart from the sequence of trumps in the historic decks.
 Still, there is historic precedent for regarding it as the lowest trump and as the highest trump.

 Traditionally, the Major Arcana in tarot cards are numbered with Roman numerals.
 The Fool is numbered with the zero, one of the Arabic numerals.

 The fool may be the precursor of The Joker.
+However, the Joker more likely evolved independently in the 1850s as a permanent trump specifically for the game of Euchre.

 Examples

 In tarot card games

 In tarot card reading, the Fool is usually considered part of the Major Arcana.
 This is not true in tarot card games; the Fool's role in most games is independent of both the plain suit cards and the trump cards, and the card does not belong to either category.
 As such, most tarot decks originally made for game playing do not assign a number to the Fool indicating its rank in the suit of trumps; it has none.
 Waite gives the Fool the number 0, but in his book discusses the Fool between Judgment, no. 20, and The World, no. 21.
 The only traditional game deck that numbers the Fool 0 is the Tarocco Piemontese.
 Since the 1930s, Tarot Nouveau decks often use a black inverted mullet as the corner index for the Fool.
 In almost all tarot games, the Fool is one of the most valuable cards.